CEMeNT-PSAAP/MCDC/docs/source/user.rst

     s3 = mcdc.surface("plane-z", z=4.0)
     s4 = mcdc.surface("plane-z", z=6.0, bc="vacuum")

-note that these surface also contain information about boundary conditions.
+Remember that the radiation transport equation is a 7-dimensional integro-differential equation, so it's possible your problem will need both initial and boundary conditions.
-Remember that we are solving a 7 independent partial-intrgro differential equation so we need both initial and boundary conditions.
+While we have tried to include warnings and errors if an ill-posed problem is detected, we cannot forecast all the ways in which things might go haywire.
-While we have tried to include warnings and errors if a ill-posed problem is detected we cannot forecast all the ways in which things might go hay-wire.
+For transient simulations, initial conditions are assumed to be 0 everywhere.

-Ideally MC/DC will fail before it even runs but possibly you could get in an infinite tracking problem or your data will look very odd when you go to visualize it.
+We create problem geometry using cells, which are defined by the surfaces that constrain them and the material that fills them.

-If this is a transient simulation initial conditions are assumed as 0 everywhere.
+The ``+/-`` convention is used to indicate whether the cell volume is outside (+) or inside (-) a given surface.
-Once we set surfaces we can define the cells that exist between surfaces and the material that fills them.
+For example, below, the first cell is filled with material m2 and is positive with respect to s1, negative with respect to s2.
-Here we use the materials we defined earlier distributing them between our four surface planes.
+This corresponds to being bound on the left by s1 and on the right by s2.

 .. code-block:: python3